goldentoad12/goldentoad12.github.io/about.md

   color: #145a18;
 }

----
-layout: single
-author_profile: true
-title: "About Me"
-permalink: /about/
----

 I’m an environmental science researcher with a strong interest in sustainable energy and ecosystem restoration.
 My work focuses on exploring hydrogen as a viable alternative fuel source, with an emphasis on improving storage methods and reducing production costs.